 Professor Robert J. Vallerand is currently Full Professor of Psychology at the Université du Québec à Montréal where he holds a Canada Research Chair in Motivational Processes and Optimal Functioning and is Director of the Research Laboratory on Social Behavior.
 Professor Vallerand obtained his doctorate from the Université de Montréal and pursued postdoctoral studies at the University of Waterloo.
 He has been a Professor at both the University of Guelph and the McGill University where he has also held a Canada Research Chair.

 Professor Vallerand is recognized as a leading international expert on motivational processes where he has developed theories dealing with intrinsic and extrinsic motivation, as well as passion for activities.
-He has published 7 books and over 300 scientific articles and book chapters.
-His research has been cited extensively (over 44,000 citations with a h-index of over 95, GS) and he has received more than 8 millions ($) in research grants.
+He has published 12 books and monographs and over 400 scientific articles and book chapters.
+His research has been cited extensively (over 75,000 citations with a h-index of over 120, GS) and he has received several millions ($) in research grants.
 Professor Vallerand has presented a number of National and International Keynote addresses and has given colloquia at more than 60 different universities.
-He has supervised a number of doctoral and postdoctoral students, including more than 20 who are now university professors across Canada and Europe.
+He has supervised a number of doctoral and postdoctoral students, including more than 25 who are now university professors across Canada and Europe.

 Professor Vallerand has displayed administrative and scientific leadership in a number of ways.
 Thus, he has served as Chair of both the Psychology Department at the Université du Québec à Montréal and the Department of Educational and Counselling Psychology at McGill University.
 He also has been the President of the Quebec Society for Research in Psychology, the Canadian Psychological Association, and the International Positive Psychology Association (IPPA).
 He was Conference Chair of the Canadian Psychological Association Convention (2006, 2007, 2008) and that of the World Congress on Positive Psychology held in Philadelphia, USA (2011).